Last updated: March 6th, 2022

 Phew…lots to cover.

-Before I jump in, let me just say: B2B hot, warm, and cold outreach is not the most fun thing in the world.
+Before I jump into… we know that cold outreach is not the most fun thing in the world.

-Outbound business development and outreach is not at the top of the list in terms of fun activities in business building.
+Outbound business development and outreach are not at the top of the list in terms of fun activities in business building.

 However, building a business is a fun concept.
 With every conversation and every lead, you get closer to attracting the people that align with your offer.
 You grow your audience and your bottom line.